-PECBMS outputs ContactsProject coordinator: Petr Voříšek, e-mail: EuroMonitoringbirdlife.cz.
+PECBMS outputs ContactsProject manager: Petr Voříšek, e-mail: EuroMonitoringbirdlife.cz.

 Project goalThe main goal of the Pan-European Common Bird Monitoring Scheme (PECBMS) is to use common birds as indicators of the general state of nature using large-scale and long-term monitoring data on changes in breeding populations across Europe.

 Why it is important to monitore common birds in Europe?Birds are good indicators of the health of the environment and can indicate its sustainability.

 Monitoring is a critical requirement in assessing the environmental policy process and effectiveness of various conservation measures and is required under various international treaties, including EU directives.